-The Academic Core Enrichment (“ACE”) program was started in 2007.
-Its objective is to help first year students transition from college or work to law school, to develop and improve their study techniques, learning skills, and law school academic performance.
+Temple Law’s Academic Core Enrichment (“ACE”) program is an academic support program started in 2007, designed to help first-year students transition from college or work to law school by developing and improving their study techniques, learning skills, and ultimately, their law school academic performance.

-Critical to the program is the participation of more than thirty day and evening division upper level students who serve as ACE counselors.
-The Counselors’ participation allows first year students to hear from successful upper level students about how they succeeded during their first years and their tips and ideas about the different techniques that have worked for students in the past.
-The Counselors are hired after a careful review, based on recommendations from their first year professors, and their academic records, diverse backgrounds, different learning styles, personalities, and interest in helping their new colleagues.
-In addition to participating in the section specific skills sessions, the counselors are available to provide individual counseling to any students who wants that.
+ACE counselors are critical to the program.
+The ACE program features more than 30 day and evening division upper-level students.
+Their participation allows first-year students to hear about how they succeeded during their first years and their tips and ideas about the different techniques that have worked for students in the past.
+Counselors are hired after a careful review, based on recommendations from their first year professors, and their academic records, diverse backgrounds, different learning styles, personalities, and interest in helping their new colleagues.
+In addition to participating in the section specific skills sessions, counselors are available to provide individual counseling to any students who wants that.

 If you have any questions about ACE, you should feel free to ask the Office of Student Affairs or Professor James Shellenberger, who directs the program.